arjunarju123/Security-Operations-SOC---Enterprise-EDR-Threat-Hunting-Grid/README.md

 ![](screenshots/brute-force.png)

-During the brute-force attempt, Hydra generated multiple rapid SSH authentication failures against the Ubuntu target.
+When the brute-force attack was executed using Hydra, multiple failed SSH authentication attempts were generated within a short time frame.

 Repeated “authentication failed” entries appeared in /var/log/auth.log.